TobiahRex/ReactCompLibrary/README.md

     * Auth
       - _Login Card_: Has required inputs and action buttons.
       - _Register Card_: Has required inputs and action buttons.
-      - MUI TextField templates relating to auth.
+      - MUI _TextField.templates_ relating to auth.
-    * MUI Card set.
+    * Presentation.
-    - Takes prop object containing data and methods.
+      - _MaterialUICard_ Takes prop object containing data and methods.
 Data is rendered.
 Methods are called from component buttons.

 ## Utilities Description:
 Utility files with setup, configuration, and special use case templates.
   * package.lint.json
     - Contains script syntax for running eslint-watch scripts for CLI linting messages.
+    - _CountryConstants.js_ is an array of all the countries in the world to be used with a drop down menu of some sort.
+    - _StatesConstants.js_ is an array of all the US states to be used with a drop down menu of some sort.

 ## Extra:
 Library of Reducers commonly re-used.
   * API reducer using [_Redux Sauce_](https://github.com/skellock/reduxsauce).
+  * AUTH reducer - see README in Reducers/ for more info.

   <img src="http://i.imgur.com/HWXeDSS.png" />